Paine accuses South Africa of ball tampering right after infamous Cape Town Test | Sports-Games

 - Australia

-Former Australia captain Tim Paine has accused South Africa of ball tampering in the Johannesburg Test just a few days after the infamous sandpaper-gate scandal in Cape Town that rocked world cricket in 2018.
+Former Australia captain Tim Paine has claimed in his book that South Africans were involved in ball tampering in the Johannesburg Test which was played a few days after the infamous sandpaper-gate scandal in Cape Town that rocked Australian and world cricket in 2018.

-The fallout of the Cape Town Test, the third of the four-match series, had been huge.
+The fallout of the Cape Town Test, the third of the four-match series, was huge as it led to one-year bans on then Australian captain Steve Smith and his deputy David Warner.

-Then captain Steve Smith and his deputy David Warner were slapped with a one-year international ban while Cameron Bancroft was suspended for nine months by Cricket Australia for their role in the scandal.
+Cameron Bancroft was suspended for nine months by Cricket Australia for his role in the scandal.
 It also prompted a cultural review into Australian cricket.

-However, Paine claimed in his new book that the Proteas indulged in ball tampering in the fourth Test at New Wanderers Stadium, Johannesburg.
+However, Paine claimed in his new book that the Proteas had also indulged in ball tampering in the fourth Test at New Wanderers Stadium, Johannesburg.

 Paine was part of the Australian playing XI in Cape Town (March 22-26) and then captained the side in Johannesburg (March 30-April 03).
 Paine, who stepped down from Test captaincy last year, also alleged that the incident was covered up by the broadcasters.

-"The television director, who had played an active role in catching out Cam, immediately pulled the shot off the screen.
+''The television director, who had played an active role in catching out Cam (Cameron Bancroft), immediately pulled the shot off the screen.

 "But the footage got lost.
 As it would," Paine said.